KyleKing/recipes/content/dinner/basic-chicken.md

 ## Basic Chicken Prep || https://www.craftsy.com/blog/2014/04/baked-chicken-breast-recipe/

 1. Preheat oven to 350℉ (~10 min)
-2. Cover chicken in olive oil and spices (typically salt and pepper)
+2. Cover chicken in olive oil and choice of seasonings
-3. Place in oven on tin foil covered platter for 15 minutes
+3. Place in oven on tin foil covered pan for 15 minutes
-4. Flip and bake for 12 minutes end
+4. Flip and bake for 12 more minutes

-(Or 400°F - flip around 14 minutes then 6 cook for 6 more minutes)
+5. Alt: bake at 400°F and flip around 12 minutes then cook for 8 more minutes end

 Optional Seasonings:

+- Basic: salt and pepper
 - Tacos: chili powder + cumin + cayenne + paprika
 - Rice: Sriracha + honey (+ broccoli)
 - Sun-Dried Tomato: minced garlic + olive oil + sun-dried tomato paste